sem-js/semjs-slides/slides/upcoming-meetings.md

 ### 2nd Monday of every month - 6:00 PM
 <br/>

-** October 8 - Simplifying Data Flow In React Applications with Scott Sanzenbacher **
+** November 12 - Two 30 min talks **

+1. Vue.js Development Tools and Dev Experience with Brandon Lyons

+2. <???> with you?

 <br/>
 <br/>